jeson-ugale/davenport/README.md

-# Davenport
+# Jeson's Davenport
-My first repository

-My name is Jeson Ugale and I graduated from the University of Toronto with a degree in Statistics.
+A davenport is a small writing desk.
+This repo is my workspace.
+Welcome.